American champion of the 1916 Easter Rising John Devoy died on this day, September 29, 1929

 John Devoy was an instrumental part of the 1916 Easter Rising

 Devoy had met five of the seven leaders of the insurrection and was the key figure in ensuring American aid.
 His major role was fundraising and creating the connection with Germany, Britain’s enemy, on the basis that German arms could prove decisive in the upcoming uprising.

 He liaised with Irish patriot Roger Casement, but their plans went awry when the Aud, the German ship bearing guns to Banna Strand in Kerry, was intercepted.

 Despite the failure, Devoy stayed true to the cause though his bitter fight with Eamon de Valera, who resented how powerful Devoy was which led to Devoy backing the treaty side in the Irish Civil War.

 When he returned to Ireland in 1924 as an old man of 84, he was given a hero's welcome by the government, his life's work done.

-As we approach the 100th anniversary of the Rising, the need to honor Devoy is very apparent.
-In the pantheon of Irish American heroes he stands out.
+As we look back on the 100th anniversary of the Rising, the need to honor Devoy is very apparent.
+In the pantheon of Irish American heroes, he stands out.

 Here in Pathe news footage "Dublin pays an impressive tribute to the dead Patriot":

 * Originally published in August 2015.